JX Online 3

 JX Online 3 (剑侠情缘经典版) is a massively multiplayer online role-playing game (MMORPG) having 3.3 million daily active users in East Asia in April 2020.

 It is developed by Kingsoft and operated by its subsidiary Seasun Games.

 It combines world-building with martial arts.

 JX3 HD Remake is one of China's biggest games.

-JX3 is the first Vulkan game to support ray tracing and it is one of the first 11 games to support nVIDIA's RTX Ray Tracing.
+JX3 is the first Vulkan game to support ray tracing and it is one of the first 11 games to support Nvidia's RTX Ray Tracing.

+In 2024, “JX Online 3: Boundless” already launched, supporting use on mobile phones, tablets, laptops, and desktop computers.
+It features cross-platform compatibility and is also linked with existing accounts from the flagship version.